 - Scroll down to the Browsing section.

-- Click to checkbox Enable picture-in-picture video controls.
+- Click on the checkbox Enable picture-in-picture video controls.

 This will enable an option to display the picture-in-picture icon on the video streaming player.
 Irrespective of which streaming site you visit, an overlay pip mode icon will appear on the video screen.